ckenaley/trackter/tutorial.md

 ![](trackterlogo.png)
 <br>

-*trackter* extracts 2D kinemtics from video and image data.
+*trackter* extracts 2D kinematics from video and image data.
 Although *trackter* was developed for analysis of swimming fishes, this package should prove useful for those interested in waveforms of any undulating or oscillating body in a pixel field.
 The intent is to find body midline